+The discount rate used to measure the total OPEB liability was 4.09 percent.
 Under the plan's funding policy, contributions are structured for short-term funding of premium assistance.
-The funding policy sets contribution rates necessary to assure solvency of premium assistance through the third fiscal year after the actuarial valuation date.
-The premium assistance account is funded to establish reserves that are sufficient for the payment of premium assistance benefits for each succeeding year.
+The funding policy sets contribution rates necessary to assure solvency of premium assistance account is funded to establish reserves that are sufficient for the payment of premium assistance benefits for each succeeding year.
 Due to the short-term funding policy, the OPEB plan's fiduciary net position was not projected to be sufficient to meet projected future benefit payments; therefore, the plan is considered a "pay-as-you-go" plan.
-A discount rate of 2.66 percent, which represents the S&P 20-year Municipal Bond Rate at June 30, 2021, was applied to all projected benefit payments to measure the total OPEB liability.
+A discount rate of 4.09 percent, which represents the S&P 20-year Municipal Bond Rate at June 30, 2022, was applied to all projected benefit payments to measure the total OPEB liability.